 Besides funding whole research projects, the SMCI is also funding what it calls “targeted initiatives” which display a similar focus on the interaction between metabolism, energy production and the immune system in ME/CFS.

-The Metabolomics/Bioenergetics Initiative – in this initiative involving Dr. Hanson, Dr. Levine and Metabolon – the SMCI took the gut samples from Dr. Hanson’s already published gut microbiome study and gave them a metabolomics workout.
+In this initiative involving Dr. Hanson, Dr. Levine and Metabolon – the SMCI took the gut samples from Dr. Hanson’s already published gut microbiome study and gave them a metabolomics workout.

 The gut, because it’s the origin of so many metabolites, is obviously a great place to do a metabolomics study.
 If I understand this initiative correctly, this study will help tell us what role the gut is playing in the metabolomic problems that present in ME/CFS.
 Nahle said the testing is done and the analysis – which will take several months – is underway.